IBM/model-mgmt-on-watson-studio-local/README.md

 ![](doc/source/images/ml-final-status.png)

-From the main dashboard, you can also so that the script completed successfully, and also note that in the case of the `extract-and-score` script, three separate jobs were launched (the main script, and the two envoked scripts).
+From the main dashboard, you can also see that the script completed successfully, and also note that in the case of the `extract-and-score` script, three separate jobs were launched (the main script, and the two invoked scripts).

 ![](doc/source/images/ml-dashboard-script-status.png)